kinshuk4/daily-coding-problem-solutions/problem1051_1100/README.md

 This problem was asked by Google.

 Given a binary tree of integers, find the maximum path sum between two nodes.
 The path must go through at least one node, and does not need to go through the root.

+## Daily Coding Problem: Problem #1079 [Medium]

+This problem was asked by Facebook.

+Given an array of integers in which two elements appear exactly once and all other elements appear exactly twice, find the two elements that appear only once.

+For example, given the array `[2, 4, 6, 8, 10, 2, 6, 10]`, return `4` and `8`.
+The order does not matter.

+Follow-up: Can you do this in linear time and constant space?